-The effluent limits and objectives recommended in the 2016 ACS have been accepted by the Ministry of the Environment and Climate Change (MOECC) and Credit Valley Conservation (CVC).
+The effluent limits and objectives recommended in the 2016 ACS have been accepted by the Ministry of the Environment and Climate Change (MOECC) (now Ministry of Environment, Conservation and Parks - MECP) and Credit Valley Conservation (CVC).

 Septic System Survey

 This study provides a survey of existing septic system and presents the data analysis used to define the recommended communal sewage servicing areas.
 Problems with existing septic systems are discussed, including the properties/lots serviced by holding tanks, undersized septic tanks, and properties/lots considered too small for replacement of disposal beds.